 - Bungee chairs are perfect when you have kids that are constantly wet and grimy

-- Comfortable portable camping chairs are a must for parents and grandparents
+- Comfortable portable or reclining camp chairs are a must for parents and grandparents

 - PowerLoungers are a treat when space is at a premium